JustPause/CS50FinalProject/ReadMe.md

 - I whode like to some how use my PSP 1000 for this porject, so maybe a imige genoraitor for psp.
 Some fing like wall paper genoraitr in linux xsceenseiver remade in rust or C++ -->

 This project is gona be my firest real viealble destop alicasion in C++.
-For a long time i wanted to use encprion in my work and this si the place to start doing it
+For a long time i wanted to use encprion in my work and this is the place to start doing it.

 - PasswordManiger
   - Master Password Protected